This is an extended version of an article that originally appeared in the FT.com. You can read the abridged version here.

 Keep it interesting; the form of the content should vary.
 Video has become increasingly popular with Facebook having over 8 billion daily video views, Snapchat has 6 billion daily video views and it’s estimated that consumers spend on average 66 min a day watching videos online.

 The focus is back to creating quality video content that is memorable, engaging and sharable, even it means that it is produced less often.

 With the right content, growing your distribution can be done through a paid advertising strategy, such as sponsored updates or, increasingly, through your employees’ network.

 There has been a 191% increase in companies getting their employees to share the business content through their own social media channels.
-Content shared though these social advocacy programmes get 8 times more engagement than when it is shared directly.
+Content shared through these social advocacy programs get 8 times more engagement than when it is shared directly.

 Having a social media policy in place for employees can be critical to growing your social media presence but it is also central in avoiding potential pitfalls.

 Social media crises are on the rise because despite this being one of the most powerful and direct means to build relationships and create new customers, the responsibilities of managing social media within an organisation are often handed off to the youngest member of the team.

 These front-line employees are ill-equipped and inexperienced in knowing how to respond to opportunities on social media in real-time, while appropriately reflecting brand values.